-- No open-toed footwear.

-- No outdoor coats or jackets to be worn in classes or hallways during school hours.

-- Overall Apparel

-- o No exposed skin on any part of the midriff or back.

-- o No inappropriately oversized or form-fitting clothing.
-Clothing must be of appropriate size.

-- o No attire that may damage school property or cause injury to others (chains, metal decorations, etc.)

-- o No clothing that addresses or promotes alcohol, drugs, promiscuous behavior, or derogatory commentary.

-- o No pajamas and/or sleepwear.

-- o No headgear is to be worn.
+- No open-toed footwear. - No outdoor coats or jackets to be worn in classes or hallways during school hours. - Overall Apparel - No exposed skin on any part of the midriff or back. - No inappropriately oversized or form-fitting clothing.
+Clothing must be of appropriate size. - No attire that may damage school property or cause injury to others (chains, metal decorations, etc.) - No clothing that addresses or promotes alcohol, drugs, promiscuous behavior, or derogatory commentary. - No pajamas and/or sleepwear. - No headgear is to be worn.
 All headgear shall be removed at the entrance of the school and shall not be worn until the building has been exited.

-- Shirts

-- o No shirts without sleeves.
-Sleeves must extend past the shoulder and not show underarm.

-- o No see-through shirts.

-- o No exposed undergarments.

-- o No exposed cleavage.

-- o No plunging necklines.

-- Pants

-- o Pants must sit at or above the hip bone.

-- o All shorts, pants, and skirts must be mid-thigh or longer.

-- o No writing on the seat of pants.

-- o No shorts worn during 2nd and 3rd grading periods.

-- o No holes above mid-thigh or in violation of any other requirement.